thebrewery-craft-templates/nodejs-cloud-code/README.md

   cloud: process.env.PARSE_CLOUD_CODE || "./cloud/main.js",
   isDev: process.env.IS_DEVELOPMENT || 1, //this will set some rules for local development
   liveQuery: {
-    classNames: [], // List of classes (from My Apps > Your App > Dasnboard > Browser) to support for query subscriptions example: [ 'User', 'Posts', 'Comments' ]
+    classNames: [], // List of classes (from My Apps > Your App > Dashboard > Browser) to support for query subscriptions example: [ 'User', 'Posts', 'Comments' ]
   },
   verbose: false, // Set the logging to verbose
 };